mjanssen/Laravel-5-breadcrumbs-bundle/README.md

 ``@include(components/breadcrumbs) // Assuming you placed the breadcrumbs.blade.php file in a components folder``

 The breadcrumbs will now show up on every page where your layout is used.

+#### Changing the base url (for automatic breadcrumbs)
+To make the home segment in the automatic breadcrumbs link to an other page

+`first segment -> Home (example.com)` => `first segment -> Home (example.com/admin)`

+You can change the base url with `Breadcrumbs::setHomeUrlBase("admin")` (for this example).
+Please note, this function only works for the automatic breadcrumb generation, since the addBreadcrumb method already expects full url's.

 Options
 ======